optakt/flow-dps/docs/introduction.md

 During the execution process the following operations occur:
 - each collection of transactions from the finalized block is retrieved from the relevant cluster
-- Execution Node executes the transactions according to their cannonical order and update the execution state of the system
+- execution node executes the transactions according to their cannonical order and update the execution state of the system
 - an Execution Receipt is built for the block.
 Execution Receipt is a cryptographic commitment on the execution result of the block
-- Execution Receipt is broadcast to the Verification Nodes and Consensus Nodes
+- Execution Receipt is broadcast to the verification nodes and consensus nodes

 #### Collection retrieval

 Block being executed contains a number of guaranteed collections.
 Guaranteed collections only includes a hash of the set of transactions, not their full texts.
-Execution Node retrieves the collection text from the appropriate cluster, and reconstructs the collection hash from the transaction text to verify the data consistency.
+Execution node retrieves the collection text from the appropriate cluster, and reconstructs the collection hash from the transaction text to verify the data consistency.
 Transactions are processed in order.

 #### Block Execution